 Mark Twain Lake, at 18,000 acres, is the largest lake in northeast Missouri, with the 2,400-acre Long Branch Lake to the west.
 Mark Twain and Long Branch state parks provide a variety of recreational opportunities.

 Big Lake, in the far northwest corner on the Missouri River, is the state’s largest oxbow lake at 646 acres.
-It is adjacent to Big Lake State Park, which has a large marsh and is a major feeding and resting area for birds and migratory waterfowl.
+It is adjacent to Big Lake State Park, which has a large marsh and is a major feeding and resting area for migratory waterfowl and other birds.